THIS OR THAT

 Minnesota Monthly named him to the “Power 75” list, writing, “If anyone understands where mass media is going … it’s DeRusha.”

 Marquette University named him the Young Alumnus of the Year in 2012.

 Before coming to WCCO-TV, Jason spent three years as a reporter at WISN-TV in Milwaukee.
 Prior to that, he anchored the weekend news at KWQC-TV in Davenport, Iowa, reported for WREX-TV in Rockford, Ill. and interned at “ABC World News Tonight” in New York.

-In the Twin Cities, Jason serves as President of the Board of Governors of the Upper Midwest Chapter of the National Academy of Television Arts & Sciences.
+In the Twin Cities, Jason is a past-President of the Board of Governors of the Upper Midwest Chapter of the National Academy of Television Arts & Sciences.
 He’s a frequent speaker and host for charity fundraisers.

-He joined Minnesota Monthly as a food/wine columnist in 2009, and now writes for Minneapolis/St. Paul Magazine as a contributing editor.
+He is a frequent fill-in host at WCCO Radio, and has been writing for Minnesota regional magazines since 2009.
+He’s currently the food critic for Minnesota Monthly.
 Jason’s a glass art collector, and he’s been a judge for the Uptown Art Fair.
 He’s also tried to blow a couple glass art pieces, with limited success.

 Jason graduated from the Honors program at Marquette University with political science and broadcast communication degrees, magna cum laude.
 Jason lives in Maple Grove with his wife Alyssa (a Wayzata High graduate), and their sons Seth and Sam.

 With 310 days until Super Bowl LII in Minnesota, Jason DeRusha got an exclusive behind the scenes look at the preparations to make sure everyone can upload their Instagram and Facebook posts problem free.